MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Monitoring-Database-Deadlocks.md

 You can set up the system to log deadlocks that occur in the SQL database.
 The deadlocks are recorded in the Windows Event Log of computer running [!INCLUDE[nav_server](includes/nav_server_md.md)].
 The log entries provide information about the C/AL code that was run when the deadlock occurred, along with the deadlock report from SQL Server.
 This information can help you identify and resolve problem areas in the application design, .

 ## About Deadlocks
-Deadlocks can prevent users from completing tasks in the [!INCLUDE[navnow](includes/navnow_md.md)] clent.
+Deadlocks can prevent users from completing tasks in the [!INCLUDE[navnow](includes/navnow_md.md)] client.
 A deadlock occurs when two or more processes or transactions block each other from continuing because each has locked a database resource that the other transaction needs.
 SQL Server handles deadlocks by terminating and rolling back transactions that were started after the first transaction.

 For more information about deadlocks, see: